mihasya/mihasya.github.com/_posts/2015-07-19-thoughts-evoked-by-circleci-outage.md

 problems is that updates to the queue are becoming too expensive and every additional update is exacerbating the problem, start eliminating updates!

 The rest of that paragraph is also not unusual at all.
-It's hints at some details about the CircleCI infrastructure that you would find in an overwhelming majority of infrastructures.
+It hints at some details about the CircleCI infrastructure that you would find in an overwhelming majority of infrastructures.